jobtrek/backup/backup/README.md

   - "backup.volume-path.mariadb=/var/lib/mysql"
 ```

 **Note:** Physical backups require the database container to be stopped to ensure data consistency.
+The backup system automatically stops containers that only have directory backups (no logical database dumps) and prioritizes the directory backup if both strategies are configured.

+**WARNING: Do Not Mix Backup Strategies**

+Combining `backup.database.mariadb-dump=true` with a `backup.volume-path.*` label on the **same service** is unsafe and unsupported.
+Physical backups depend on the database container being stopped; copying live MariaDB files will likely result in a **corrupt and unusable backup**.
+The backup sidecar skips the logical dump when both are present, so pick one backup method per service or run separate containers for each strategy.

 ## Usage Example